PAY RANGE: N23

 Two years of supervisory level accounting experience with responsibility for a major phase of a general or specialized accounting fund or third-party reimbursement activity.

-Option 4 - Other Government Agencies
+Option 4 - Other Governmental Accounting Experience

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included a bachelor's degree with major course work in accounting as an educational minimum.